Male pregnancy: Television

 The concept appears frequently as a comedic gag in numerous television programs as well.

-In a 1981 episode of the Canadian sketch comedy series Bizarre, the show’s resident daredevil character Super Dave Osborne (Bob Einstein) performs, as one of his many stunts, carrying and giving birth to a baby.
+In a 1981 episode of the Canadian sketch comedy series Bizarre, the show's resident daredevil character Super Dave Osborne (Bob Einstein) performs, as one of his many stunts, carrying and giving birth to a baby.

 In the BBC science fiction comedy series Red Dwarf, the main character Dave Lister becomes pregnant after having sex with a female version of himself in an alternate universe.

 In an episode of Sliders, the quartet "slides" into an alternate world in which babies develop during their final months in the father because a worldwide disease has kept women from being able to carry children beyond their first trimester.

 In the popular fantasy series Charmed's fifth season, during a dream spell gone wrong, Leo ends up pregnant with Piper's baby for a good deal of the episode, leading to her referring to him as an "incubator" and at times berating him for "upsetting the baby".

-A Season 6 episode of the popular situation comedy The Cosby Show features main protagonist Cliff Huxtable having a dream about a bizarre event causing thousands of men – including himself, Elvin, Martin and Theo – to become impregnated and – in the end – deliver some "unique" babies.
+The possibility of extraterrestrial life having different reproductive sexuality is the basis for many references.
+In the Star Trek: Enterprise episode "Unexpected", Trip Tucker becomes pregnant with the offspring of a female of another species, described late in the chapter, set in mid-22nd century, as being "the first recorded instance of a human male pregnancy".